mark-ruddy/catsploit/README.md

 # Catsploit
 Catsploit is an open-source modern exploitation framework inspired by [Metasploit](https://github.com/rapid7/metasploit-framework).

-Catsploit is currently in early development and the project is aiming to attract contributors who are interested in building the next generation exploitation framework in Rust.

 The project will always be 100% open-source with no premium version, and is licensed under GPLv3.

 ## Install